mootools/mootools-core/Docs/Drag/Drag.md

 ### Notes:

-- Drag.Move requires an XHTML doctype.
+- Drag requires an XHTML doctype.

 ### See Also: